 2. Research your wardrobe

 Minimalistic is the new mantra.
 Pack your minimalist wardrobe for the destination.
 Research the dressing culture of your destination.
 It is essential to pack the right clothing & shoes.
 Artistically create a capsule wardrobe for the trip.
 The concept is to make a maximum number of outfits from less number of cloths.
 For example, with four tops and eight pants, you can create 32 outfits.
 Carry with you the dresses that come under simple universal pallets you can work with.
 The basic rule is to avoid overpacking.
 Next, plan your travel wardrobe based on your research.
 Try wearing your heavy clothing like jackets, especially if you are traveling to cold destinations.
-You may opt for neutral color coats that go with any outfit and saves you from packing bulky.
+You may opt for neutral color coats that go with any outfit and save you from packing bulky.
 You can wear jackets or coats with extra pockets where you can carry small things that you cannot pack into your suitcase.

 3. Narrow down your shoe numbers

 Try to take less amount of shoes.
 If you are traveling in summer, carry walking sandals and a pair of shoes.
 If you are traveling in winter, bring a pair of sneakers, a pair of boots and a pair of dress shoes.
 Select colors that go with any costume.

 4. Take a break from electronics